BuenoIT/csharp-console-challenges/README.md

 # C# Console Application Challenges

-In this GitHub repository, you will find the concepts of C# and challenges to help students succeed in Programming Concepts I
+In this GitHub repository, you will find the concepts of C# and challenges to help students succeed in Programming Concepts I course

 ## Project List